Skip to content

 Motion Sickness While Driving: Why Some Drivers Still Feel Sick

-Drivers rarely get motion sick because they control and anticipate the car's motion - the brain predicts each turn and brake, so the usual sensory mismatch stays small (an effect documented in the motion-sickness literature on 'controllability').
-When queasiness does hit a driver, it tends to be in stop-and-go traffic, on tight mountain switchbacks, in a car with strong regenerative braking, or right after switching over from the passenger seat.
-A distinct, recognized phenomenon called Motorist's Vestibular Disorientation Syndrome (MVDS) describes dizziness or disorientation felt specifically while driving, often on open, featureless roads.
-Because staying alert matters most behind the wheel, non-drowsy approaches like sound therapy are a natural fit.
+Drivers rarely get motion sick because they control the car and so predict its motion, which keeps the sensory mismatch small.
+That is the best-evidenced effect in the whole field: in one study, people steering a nauseating course reported significantly fewer symptoms than the passengers beside them.
+When a driver does feel queasy, it tends to be in stop-and-go traffic, on tight switchbacks, in a car with strong regenerative braking, or right after swapping over from the passenger seat.
+There is also a recognised phenomenon, Motorist's Vestibular Disorientation Syndrome, describing dizziness or disorientation felt specifically while driving, often on open, featureless roads.
+Because staying alert is the point behind the wheel, non-drowsy approaches matter here more than anywhere else.

 Why this hits Drivers, new drivers, and highly motion-susceptible people